owulveryck/blog/content/post/simple-iaas-doc-with-swagger.md

 # Final word

 As you can see, there is a "Try out" button, which triggers a `curl` command...
-Very helpful to enter a test driver development mode.
+Very helpful to enter a test driven development mode.

 On top of that swagger is really helpful and may be a great tool to synthesize the need of a client in term of an interface.
 Once the API is fully implemented, any client binding may also be generated with the swagger framework.